Contact me today

-Keyword research is the basis of any successful SEO campaign, all of your content should be focused around solid SEO Keyword Research, I have written a blog post which can help you to make the most of your content and gives you tips on finding keyword targets, take a look here.
+Keyword research is the basis of any successful SEO campaign, all of your content should be focused around solid SEO Keyword Research, I have written a blog post that can help you to make the most of your content and gives you tips on finding keyword targets, take a look here.

-Most of my new client’s websites have issues with their written content, identifying these is the start of any content based SEO strategy.
+Most of my new client’s websites have issues with their written content, identifying these is the start of any content-based SEO strategy.
 Understanding where these problems occur on your website will help me to formulate a strategy on how to move forward with improving your website’s SEO content.

 The most common issues I find are low word count on pages and poorly structured websites.
-More often than not websites will have a “services” page for example with a bullet pointed list of the services the company provides.
+More often than not websites will have a “services” page for example with a bullet-pointed list of the services the company provides.
 This isn’t a great way to present your information to the user or the search engines.
-Each service, should have a page of it’s own in order to accurately target keywords related to each service.
+Each service should have a page of its own in order to accurately target keywords related to each service.

-Once I have an understanding of what your potential customers are searching for I can use that information to correctly plan your website content, how many pages you will need and if you need to add more pages than you currently have on your site.
+Once I have an understanding of what your potential customers are searching for I can use that information to correctly plan your website content, how many pages you will need, and if you need to add more pages than you currently have on your site.

-Nobody likes a copy cat, neither does Google, in fact in the past Google would penalise websites via their “Google Panda” algorithm, part of this was related to duplicate content.
+Nobody likes a copycat, neither does Google, in fact in the past Google would penalise websites via their “Google Panda” algorithm, part of this was related to duplicate content.

 When I write content, it is fresh and unique to your website.